The exact cause of Parkinson’s disease is still unknown to experts up to this day.

 “A growing body of evidence suggests pesticides may play a role in Parkinson’s disease (PD) in humans,” the study says.

-The study identified Paraquat and Rotenone as the two pesticides that were strongly associated with Parkinson’s.
+The study identified Paraquat and Rotenone as the two chemicals strongly associated with Parkinson’s.
 The authors even added that the risk of Paraquat exposure is not only exclusive for agricultural workers who are at the highest risk of being exposed to the herbicide due to occupational exposure, as individuals who live near farms where Paraquat dichloride is used can also be at risk of the chemical’s adverse effects through environmental exposure.

 These concerns speak volumes, especially due to the fact that the Paraquat herbicide has been the target of many lawsuits in the United States for some time now.
-In 2017, the first Paraquat lawsuit was filed in Missouri in behalf of farmers and agricultural workers who subsequently developed Parkinson’s disease after occupational pesticide exposure involving Paraquat.
+In 2017, the first Paraquat lawsuit was filed in Missouri in behalf of farmers and agricultural workers who subsequently developed Parkinson’s disease after occupational exposure involving Paraquat.

 The 2011 study further explained that PD risk was associated with lifetime use of pesticides, with animal studies suggesting that both Paraquat and Rotenone can cause oxidative stress and block mitochondrial complex.